-It also includes some culture-specific skills, such as, in our culture, how to read, how to calculate with numbers, how to use computers, maybe how to drive a car—the things that most people feel they need to know in order to live the kind of life they want to live in the culture in which they are growing up.
+This includes the kinds of things that people everywhere more or less need to learn to fully inhabit their bodies and navigate a complex, changing world.
+It includes some culture-specific skills, some of which may include how to read, which traditions accompany which holidays, how to formulate a query for a search engine online, when to change the oil in a car—the things that most people in a specific context feel they need to know in order to live the kind of life they want to live in the culture in which they are growing up.

 Given this definition of education,

 Self-directed education can include organized classes or lessons, if freely chosen by the learner; but most self-directed education is more informal and part of everyday life.
 Play, trying something new, having lunch with a friend, reading science fiction on the subway: there’s learning in all these endeavors, and in Self-Directed Education, as long as the learner is making their own choices that learning is granted as much value and space as more formal pursuits.
 The motivating forces that make all of us learners include curiosity, playfulness, and sociability.
 Self-directed education necessarily leads different individuals along different paths, though the paths may often overlap, as each person’s interests and goals in life are in some ways unique and in some ways shared by others.